-An industrial design is given 15 years of patent protection if it is new and original.
-The patent can be extended for five years.
+An industrial design is given 10 years of patent protection if it is new and original.
+The patent can be extended for five years several times, provided that the total protection period cannot exceed 25 years.
 A selection achievement is granted patent protection if it is new, distinct, uniform and stable.
 The duration of the patent ranges from 25 to 35 years and it may be extended for another 10 years.